2nd Sep 2022

 Wellbeing Wednesday is part of the children's weekly timetable.
 Every Wednesday afternoon, the children have a lesson which focuses on the zones of regulation.
 The children then have the rest of the afternoon to complete an activity of their choice to support their wellbeing.
 This may be related to another subject such as, art, PE and DT, for example.
 Elsewhere in the curriculum, there is an opportunity for the children to focus on the three key themes of health and wellbeing, relationships and living in the wider world.
 All of this is supported alongside the restorative approach and emotion coaching - both of which are supporting the staff and children to be the best that they can be.

-This is where the children’s creativity is nurtured and developed through subjects such as; Art, DT, Geography, History, Science and RE.
+This is where the children’s creativity is nurtured and developed through subjects such as; Science, History, Geography, DT, RE and Art.
+For Science it's Discovery, for History it's Civilisations, for Geography it's Exploration, for RE it's Believing, for DT it's Creating and for art it's Expression.
 What the children learn is a balance of their natural curiosity about the world around them and the objectives set by the National Curriculum.
-It is an exciting time where the children engage in learning experiences that they will never forget
+It is an exciting time where the children engage in learning experiences that they will never forget.